Taxon: Hierarchical Tax Code Prediction with Semantically Aligned LLM Expert Guidance: Related Work

 \paragraph{Prompt-Tuning and LLM-Based Methods} The emergence of large pre-trained models and parameter-efficient tuning has brought new perspectives to HTC.
 HPT~\cite{wang2022hpt} proposed hierarchy-aware prompt tuning to align multi-label classification with masked language modeling objectives, while HierVerb~\cite{ji2023hierarchical} designed path-constrained verbalizers and hierarchical contrastive learning for few-shot HTC.
 NERHTC~\cite{cai2024ner} reformulated HTC as a named-entity-recognition task with CRF-based path consistency.
 Another recent advance, LH-Mix~\cite{kong2025lhmix}, enhances prompt tuning for HTC by integrating text-specific local hierarchies into manually designed depth-level prompts.
 To further capture implicit correlations among sibling categories, it applies a Mixup strategy guided by local hierarchy correlation, substantially improving robustness across multiple benchmark datasets.
 LLM-based extensions further broadened this frontier.
 Retrieval-style ICL~\cite{chen2024retrieval} applied in-context learning with hierarchical retrieval databases; DPT~\cite{xiong2024dual} introduced dual prompt tuning with cross-layer contrastive objectives; and TELEClass~\cite{zhang2025teleclass}, TTC~\cite{chen2025leveraging}, and KG-HTC~\cite{zang2025kg} combined LLMs with taxonomy enrichment, multimodal consistency, and knowledge graph–based RAG mechanisms for zero- or few-shot HTC.
 These models excel under low-resource conditions but remain difficult to scale efficiently to large taxonomies.

-To summarize, HTC research spans structural, semantic, hybrid, and LLM-based paradigms.
-The state-of-the-art lies in hybrid hierarchy- and label-semantic-aware frameworks.
-However, existing models often encode hierarchical information via explicit structure encoders (e.g., GCN, TreeLSTM) and capture label semantics through contrastive alignment.
-Our approach differs by introducing a \textit{hierarchical feature-gating MoE} framework: hierarchical relations are implicitly learned through expert routing, while semantic relations are enhanced by an auxiliary judgment task.
-This architecture provides a new means of balancing global structural consistency with fine-grained semantic discrimination.
+To summarize, HTC research spans structural, semantic, hybrid, and LLM-based paradigms, with the current state-of-the-art in hybrid hierarchy- and label-semantic-aware frameworks.
+However, existing models often encode hierarchy with explicit structure encoders (e.g., GCN, TreeLSTM) and model label semantics via contrastive alignment.
+We instead propose a \textit{hierarchical feature-gating MoE} framework, where hierarchical relations are implicitly learned through expert routing and semantic relations are strengthened by a judgment task.
+This architecture offers a new way to balance global structural consistency with fine-grained semantic discrimination.